How Does It Work?

 Does the provider need to be a licensed day care?

 Nope.
 The provider can be a friend, family member, nanny, or neighbor as long as the individual isn’t your spouse, child under the age of 19, or a taxable dependent of yours.
+The non-licensed provider is responsible for reporting the income on their taxes.

 Are there any age restrictions?